adrianwedd/AI-SWA/docs/observability.md

 # Observability Setup

 SelfArchitectAI services expose Prometheus metrics for local debugging.
-Two Grafana dashboards are provided and the stack now includes an OpenTelemetry Collector that receives OTLP data from each service and exports it for Prometheus scraping over TLS.
+Three Grafana dashboards are provided and the stack now includes an OpenTelemetry Collector that receives OTLP data from each service and exports it for Prometheus scraping over TLS.

 - **improvement-dashboard.json** – tracks task throughput.
 - **observer-dashboard.json** – monitors worker CPU, memory and aggregate task metrics.
+- **code_quality.json** – visualizes code complexity, maintainability and test coverage trends.

 ## Usage